Legacywave1/fraud-detection/README.md

 # Fraud Detection App

 This is an End-to-end Machine Learning application to detect fraud in financial institutions.
 This is based on transaction type, amount of send, amount of receiver, etc.
-The process demonstrate a full Machine Learning Lifecycle from data collection, to preprocessing and modelling to deployment with an interactive User Interface.
+The process demonstrate a full Machine Learning Lifecycle from data collection, to preprocessing and using ADASYN for oversampling minority and modelling to deployment with an interactive User Interface.

 <img width="1424" height="788" alt="Fraud" src="https://github.com/user-attachments/assets/9a36a0d6-2221-4fdb-8bb6-a01a08ccc0c5" />